zer0cache/matic-docs/docs/develop/hardhat.md

 ## **hardhat-config**

 - Go to hardhat.config.js
-- Update the hardhat-config with matic-network-crendentials.
+- Update the hardhat-config with matic-network-credentials.
 - create .env file in the root to store your private key

 ```js